 At Transformation Counselling, John will work collaboratively with you to set your goals for therapy and move toward achieving them.
 By finding and addressing the underlying issues, he'll help you to live a more satisfying life of joy, authenticity, and freedom.

-If you live in Kitchener-Waterloo and you're interested in setting up an appointment or a free consultation, call or text John at 226-791-5606 or email firstname.lastname@example.org.
+If you live in Kitchener-Waterloo and you're interested in setting up an appointment or a free phone consultation, call John at 226-791-5606 or email firstname.lastname@example.org.